DR-Analytics-Recruitment/interview-resources/001-power-bi/assessment-brief.md

 ```
 >

 Feel free to choose the metrics that you find most relevant.

-Options:
+Choice of source:

 ![x](https://img.shields.io/badge/a-FFA532) Use relevant reliable public datasets with one or more source.
 The ABS is a great resource.